Hillel International Scholarship FAQs

 Great question!
 Please review our scholarship timeline below:

-March 1, 2023: Hillel International Scholarship Program application deadline.
+March 16, 2026 at 9:00 am EST: Hillel International Scholarship Program application deadline.

-June 2023: Award recipients are chosen and recipients announced.
+June 2026: Award recipients are chosen and recipients announced.
+At this point, all students will be updated on the status of their application.

-The application deadline for all four Hillel International Scholarships is March 1, 2023, at 11:59 pm EDT.
-This is a firm deadline, and applications will not be accepted after this date.
+The application deadline for all Hillel International scholarships is March 16, 2026, at 9:00 am EST. This is a firm deadline, and applications will not be accepted after this date.